jlggross/codar.me/react-native-intro/README.md

   - In fact, hybrid refers to the ability to develop your project in different programming languages, non native, such as JavaScript, and can mix this with native code.
 React Native gives this possibility.
 - React Native compiles (builds) in native code.
 - We can work on React Native with native code and with JavaScript.
-- If we want to build a plugin for the smartphone camera we can do this with Java (Android) os Swift (IoS).
+- If we want to build a plugin for the smartphone camera we can do this with Java (Android) os Swift (iOS).
 We can build a bridge with this code (native code) and JavaScript.
 This is also called hybrid development, so not only related to having a web view or not.
 - In resume, React Native is considered hybrid development even though it compiles to native code.

 ## Class 02 - Programs for React Native